-Specific provisions apply in respect of FCM's clients' positions and collateral in the event of default.
-For all other clearing members, positions and collateral in client accounts can be transferred (i.e. ported) to accounts at other clearing members on the instruction of the client(s) as long as the receiving clearing member consents.
+For clearing members other than FCMs, positions and collateral in client accounts can be transferred (i.e. ported) to accounts at other clearing members on the instruction of the client(s) as long as the receiving clearing member consents.
 In the majority of cases the backup clearing member would have been chosen by the client in advance of the clearing member defaulting.
 If this is not the case, a client may appoint the backup clearing member at the time of the default.
-Porting will only be possible if the backup clearing member accepts the ported contracts.
-Depending on the type of account, it may be necessary for all the clients in that account to agree to port to the same clearing member.
-LCH encourages clients to pre-arrange alternative clearing members in order to expedite the porting process; in some cases clients maintain multiple active clearing relationships.
+Porting will only be possible if the backup clearing member accepts the client's contracts to be ported.
+Depending on the type of account, it may be necessary for all the clients in that account to agree to port to the same clearing member (i.e. in the case of omnibus accounts where the collateral is net across the clients in one account).
+LCH encourages clients to pre-arrange alternative clearing members in order to expedite the porting process; in many cases clients maintain multiple active clearing relationships.

-Positions held in FCMs' clients' accounts would be dealt with, to the extent possible, in accordance with the instructions of the relevant client, although the action taken must be with the approval of certain US authorities.
+Positions held in FCMs' clients' accounts would be dealt in accordance with the instructions of the relevant client, to the extent possible, although the action taken must be with the approval of certain US authorities, as set out further below.
 The client can request that its positions be either closed out or ported.
-Positions and collateral in FCMs' client accounts can generally be ported upon the default of the FCM clearing member provided that, among other conditions, the value of the collateral held in the account is sufficient to cover the collateral requirement on LCH's books and the CFTC does not object to the transfer upon notice.
-In the event of a FCM clearing member default, LCH will attempt to port positions and collateral in client accounts to a solvent FCM clearing member that is able and willing to accept the positions and collateral.
-A transfer of this nature, including collateral, would take place upon receipt of non-objection from the CFTC, agreement with the FCM's bankruptcy trustee and after approval by the US Bankruptcy Court.
+Positions and collateral in FCMs' client accounts can generally be ported upon the default of the FCM clearing member to a solvent FCM clearing member that is able and willing to accept the positions and collateral.
+The transfer is processed provided that, among other conditions, the value of the collateral held in the account is sufficient to cover the collateral requirement on LCH's books and the CFTC does not object to the transfer upon notice.
+In addition, the transfer of collateral would take place upon receipt of approval from the US Bankruptcy Court.